middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/6-evaluation-of-the-faculty.md

 9. Maintain high academic standards that require students to make progress towards producing professional-level work
 10. Submit required Institute reports, such as semester grades, on a timely basis

-Sources of input: Evaluation of teaching will assess both quantity (number of courses, number of new course preps, number of students, number of directed studies, number of demanding courses (as designated by the school), etc.) as well as the quality of teaching.
+Sources of input: Evaluation of teaching will assess both quantity (number of courses, number of new course preps, number of students, number of directed studies, number of demanding courses, etc.) as well as the quality of teaching.
 It is essential that there are multiple sources of data used in the evaluation of teaching quality.
 These sources must represent multiple perspectives (e.g. the faculty member being evaluated, students, peers, and administrators).
 The faculty and academic administration shall jointly agree on appropriate data sources and processes for the assessment of teaching.

 **ii.
 Scholarship and Professional Impact (20-50%)** -  As a professional graduate school, one of the Institute’s greatest assets is the professional engagement of its faculty.
 This category evaluates the professional impact that faculty members make in their academic and professional fields and in the local and global communities.
 Positive scholarship and professional impact increases the visibility and reputation of the Institute.
 Forms of professional impact include, but are not limited to: